Child Safety Tips & Resources: How To Raise Awareness For Child Safety Protection Month

 Do what you can to control the environment in which you live in by starting at home and ensuring that both your indoor and outdoor space is clean and clutter-free.
 To continue the commitment and raise awareness for Child Safety Protection Month, initiate a Community Clean-Up Day!
 Invite your family, friends, and neighbors to join you in keeping your community clean and safe for kids to learn and play, by removing litter and other hazards!

-Additionally, a well cared-for neighborhood with mowed lawns, flowers, and freshly painted homes can help deter crime.
+Additionally, a well cared-for neighborhood with mowed lawns, flowers, and freshly painted homes can help deter crime and positively affect child development.
 A well-kept yard also provides fewer places for suspicious persons to take cover.
 If there is an open lot or abandoned home nearby, work together as a neighborhood to clean up the weeds, plant trees, and do a bit of fixing up on the exterior.
 A little truly does go a long way!

 Get To Know Your Neighbors

 In order to promote safety within your community, it is so important to get to know the people in your neighborhood.
 Those living next to you can often be the best form of protection available!
 Going on walks with your neighbors, working in your yard, and letting your kids safely play with the kids down the street helps you learn each other’s strengths and needs.